 The scientific result provides insights and new knowledge.

 The University of Antwerp very specifically wants to bridge the gap between university and society, from local to international, and for many years now has actively put the focus on citizen science.
 Several research groups and scientists have participated to familiar and less familiar citizen science projects or have developed their own succesfull projects.
+It is clear that the university has a broad expertise in setting up and implementing Citizen Science projects.